– Santhipriya –

 Even in the midst of mire controversies here and there, Rama’s land continued to expand in territories.
 Then one day came sage Agasthiya to counsel Rama to go for a horse sacrifice called Ashwametha Yahya to grace his folks and appease omens.
-Thereafter Rama let loose a Horse for the great Horse-sacrifice, to commence the ceremony with extraordinary splendor, and showered choicest gifts and alms to the invitees in all directions.
-Lava Kusa dwelling in hermit Valmiki’s place held with them the sacrificial horse let loose by Rama in commencement of the ceremony.
+Thereafter Rama let loose a horse for the great horse-sacrifice as mark of commencing the ceremony with extraordinary splendor, and showered choicest gifts and alms to the invitees who came from all directions.
+Lava Kusa dwelling in hermit Valmiki’s place held with them the sacrificial horse let loose by Rama after commencement of the ceremony.

 When the sacrifice concluded, sage Valmiki petitioned Sita and produced before folks and addressed ‘Sita, time has come to wipe out the mud on you.
 Now in front of the audience establish that none but Rama alone was your breath, thought, deed, spirit and feeling even while in solitary confinement at Ravana’s dwelling……daughter, establish to the world that the sacred truth that your modesty is nothing but pure fire’.

 Waiting for such an occasion, pious and pure Sita asked them to raise a huge pyre and in front of all solemnly prayed to earth ‘Fostering God of earth, my mother, hold me into you if I am as pure as fire, stainless and unsullied wife’.
 To the bewilderment and shock of assembly, a chasm opened in earth that appeared in glorious form, fire burning above, earth Goddess called Boomadevi, came through the fire and clasped her pure daughter to her breast, and vanished inside, doors of earth closed again.